-Disclosures should clearly relate remuneration structures to business strategy and should relate the levels of award to company performance, strategy, financial liabilities and over all workforce conditions.
+Disclosures should clearly relate remuneration structures to business strategy and should relate to the levels of award to company performance, strategy, financial liabilities and over all workforce conditions.
 Any use of discretion should be fully explained.
 The median and maximum awards under the bonus scheme and incentive plans should be clear, as should the effect on EPS-based targets of share buyback schemes.
 The targets for variable pay, for this year and next, should be disclosed (there should be retrospective disclosure if the targets are commercially sensitive).
+We encourage companies to disclose executive to employee ratios, gender pay gap, and other workforce diversity and inclusivity data which can provide insight into pay practices.